spockthompson/Individual-Stroke-Probability---Machine-Learning-Model/README.md

 ## Recommendations:

-More trails with other models and possibly more data and categories to make a richer data set.
+More trials with other models and possibly more data and categories to make a richer data set.
 Always can improve models.

 ༼ つ ◕_◕ ༽つ